A Prototype for Compositional Probabilistic Infectious Disease Modelling

 Models can compose across these hierarchies rather than being restricted to combining components within a single type.
 For example, an observation model can contain a latent process as a field to represent time-varying ascertainment, or wrap another observation model to add reporting delays.
 This cross-hierarchy composition extends the building block analogy to include more complex models.
 For instance, we can construct a delay convolution observation model, LatentDelay, using an underlying observation model and a delay distribution model.

 The EpiProblem structure is a top-level container assembling these components into a complete epidemiological model.
 It holds an infection process (epi_model), a latent process (latent_model), an observation process (observation_model), and a time span for inference or simulation.
+The latent model generates time-varying epidemiological parameters, the infection model uses these parameters to simulate disease transmission and generate infections, and the observation model links these latent infections to observed data through measurement processes.
+However, this is just the top-level structure: each submodel can itself contain any of these abstract types, enabling flexible composition such as observation models that include latent processes for time-varying ascertainment.
 Structures can be modified in place using tools like Accessors.jl, enabling both model iteration and patterns such as partially pooled models that update low-level priors based on grouping structures.
 The abstract type system enables shared methods across all model components, such as print methods (shown below) for displaying model specifications or functions for visualising model directed acyclic graphs.
 This approach also allows for the creation of mappings between submodels such as one to one, one to many, and many to many mappings so that, for example, a single infection process can be linked to multiple observations models by specifying a mapping model.

 To demonstrate the structure and use of AbstractLatentModels, we start with an autoregressive order two (AR(2)) process, which mathematically is: